 About the GASPS Data Warehouse

 The Georgia Strategic Prevention System (GASPS) Data Warehouse is an innovative online repository containing information on behavioral health issues, their consequences, and related social indicators.
 The Data Warehouse is a one stop shop for gathering state- and county-level data, as well as other national or external resources, related to substance abuse prevention, suicide prevention, and mental health promotion.
-The Georgia Department of Behavioral Health and Developmental Disabilities’ (DBHDD) Office of Behavioral Health Prevention has contracted with The University of Georgia Carl Vinson Institute of Government to develop and house the GASPS Data Warehouse.
+The Georgia Department of Behavioral Health and Developmental Disabilities’ (DBHDD) Office of Behavioral Health Prevention and Federal Grants has contracted with The University of Georgia Carl Vinson Institute of Government to develop and house the GASPS Data Warehouse.